Coronavirus: Risk of ‘apocalyptic’ infection in major US cities, disease centre warns

 Study

 A Europe-wide study shows child virus deaths are “extremely rare”.
-Fewer than one in 100 children who test positive die, although a small but significant percentage develop severe illness, the study showed.–Guardian, Bloomberg
+Fewer than one in 100 children who test positive die, although a small but significant percentage develop severe illness, the study showed.–Guardian, Bloomberg, Reuters, PA